 iShares XIC is another all-equity ETF offered by BlackRock Canada that tracks equity securities’ performance in Canada.

-iShares XIC ETF may provide you with a lower risk to your portfolio than iShares XDV ETF because it invests in 219 companies compared to iShares XDV ETF’s 30 companies.
+iShares XIC ETF provides you with more diversification to your portfolio than iShares XDV ETF because it invests in 219 companies compared to iShares XDV ETF’s 30 companies.

 iShares XIC ETF is also an incredibly low-cost investment to consider for your portfolio due to its 0.06% MER, which is substantially lower than the 0.55% MER for iShares XDV ETF.

-iShares XIC ETF could be a viable alternative to iShares XDV ETF if you want low-cost exposure to the entire Canadian stock market for long-term capital growth instead of dividend income.
+iShares XIC ETF could be a viable alternative to iShares XDV ETF if you want low-cost exposure to the entire Canadian stock market instead of dividend income.

 Read my full iShares XIC ETF review here to find out more.

 The cheapest way to buy ETFs is from discount brokers.
 My top choices in Canada are: